SwissTierrasColombia/Asistente-LADM-COL/README_en.md

  - Create `Rights`, `Restrictions` and `Responsibilities`:
    - Using preconfigured forms (associating the new object to selected `Administrative Sources`).
    - From another table with any structure, setting a field mapping.
- - Select in a dialog layers to load from any model in the database or schema:
+ - Select in a dialog layers to load from any model in the database or schema.
-   - Use the 'QGIS Model Baker' plugin (a prerequisite) to load layers with configured forms, relations and domains.
+ - Load layers with configured forms, relations and domains.
  - Load preconfigured layer sets.
  - Check quality rules (topology):
    - Check overlaps in `Boundary Points`.
    - Check overlaps in `Control Points`.